 - Make sure you’ve seen the person you’re renting from.
 Again, seeing is believing.
 Knowing that you’re renting from a real person is definitely a good sign that you’re not being scammed.

 - Don’t provide important information over the Internet.
 Don’t disclose your bank account information or credit card number over the phone or the Internet, and definitely don’t wire money.
-Watch out for these 10 phone call scams as well, whether or not there’s been a natural disaster recently.

 Many storm victims haven’t lost their homes completely, but merely need repairs.
 Enter fraudulent contractors, hoping to take your money without doing any real work.
+Also, check to see if you live in the city with the highest hurricane risk in the United States.

 - Get a recommendation.
 Your best bet for avoiding scams would be to choose a contractor that either you know and trust, or that someone you trust has used before.